bishnudev1/react_native_social_app/README.md

 Developers world - a social media app for developers built with React native + Node js + Mongoose

 # Alert !!!!!!!!!!!!!!
-## The project is not fully done yet.
+## This project is not fully done yet.

+### Next task
+- Add token to login route as well as register
+- Manage token state (islogged) globaly using usereducer and usecontext